 You will also take a ‘Language awareness’ module in the first year which is designed to support your language learning by sensitising you to issues in language and linguistics, and a ‘Texts and context’ module which develops your research skills through a portfolio of tasks structured around reading a key literary text.

-During your second and your final year you will take language modules plus cultural options which have a strong emphasis on both modern and contemporary Germany, and on the place of Germany in Europe and the world.
-In final year there is the opportunity to take an optional module in translation as well as pursue an independent translation project.
+During your second and your final year you will take language modules plus cultural options which have a strong emphasis on the history, literature and film of modern Germany, complemented by departmental modules which offer thematic approaches to cities, graphic novels and film adaptations among other subjects.
+In final year there is the opportunity to take an introduction to translation as well as pursue an independent translation project.

 For students taking German at 100% you will follow a research pathway in your second and final year which culminates in a dissertation on a subject of your choice.